ContainerSolutions/cloud-native-patterns/_technical/gitops.md

 ## Consequently

+You get the single source of truth about your infrastructure and an easy way to audit changes to it.

 {:.plusminus}
 - {:.plus} We end up with a single source of truth for the (desired) state our infrastructure and applications
 - {:.plus} We use existing (tested) tools (Git) and workflows for managing changes to our system.